-Project Rati ng () Pro ject completed. © Project in progress .
-8 Not completed / 1 No budg et avai ilable / District I unction n / Provi ncial Fu ınction WARD PRIORI ITIES: WARD 2 IDP Description of Key Performance Unit of Linkage to nal / Deliv erable ' Target Perfori mance Rating Departmental Comment Ref No Ward Priority Ward Priority Deliverables Measurement Linkage to Directorate Department (National / Provincial / 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 ТВС Priority 1: Housing Housing as well as land for housing in Ward 2 To obtain development rights for La Motte Percentage of the La Motte capital budget actually spent by 30 June Planning and Economic Development Integrated Human Settlements Local n/a n/a 90% 90% 90% n/a n/a n/a n/a n/a The La Motte mixed-use housing development will provide a variety of housing opportunities / typologies for different income categories in the Franschhoek Valley that qualify for a housing subsidy.
-A task team consisting of representative from the NDoPW&I, Public Works regional office Western Cape, Stellenbosch Municipality and HDA specifically to deal with properties within the WC024 belonging to the NDoPW&I, has been established.
-Only after a Power of Attorney is obtained, the project may continue.
+Project Rat © Proje ect completed.
+Project in progress 8 Not completed / I No budg et avai lable / District I unction n / Provi ncial Fu ınction WARD PRIORI TIES: WARD 2 IDP Description of Key Performance Unit of Linkage to onal / cial / Deliv erable i Target Perfor nance Rating Departmental Comment Ref No Ward Priority Ward Priority Deliverables Measurement Linkage to Directorate Department (National / Provincial / 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 TBC Priority 1: Housing Housing as well as land for housing in Ward 2 To obtain development rights for La Motte Percentage of the La Motte capital budget actually spent by 30 June Planning and Economic Development Integrated Human Settlements Local n/a n/a 90% 90% 90% n/a n/a n/a n/a n/a The La Motte mixed-use housing development will provide a variety of housing opportunities / typologies for different income categories in the Franschhoek Valley that qualify for a housing subsidy.
+A task team consisting of representatives from the NDoPW&I, Public Works regional office Western Cape, Stellenbosch Municipality, and HDA specifically to deal with properties within the WC024 belonging to the NDoPW&I has been established.
+Only after a power of attorney is obtained may the project continue.

-WARD PRIORI TIES: WARD 2 IDP ial / Deliv erable 1 (arget Perfor mance Rating Departmental Comment Ref No Ward Priority Description of Ward Priority Key Performance Deliverables Unit of Measurement Linkage to Directorate Linkage to Department (National / Provincial / 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 · Housing development on open spaces in Bosbou and Groendal Council has requested the administration to investigate possible housing / business options on erven 412 and 217 and 284, Groendal Not Applicable Planning and Economic Development Integrated Human Settlements Local n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a A consultant was appointed, and various development proposal options have been developed for each of the erven.
-Currently investigating the contractual status of each of the erven, where after the development proposal options will be sent to Council for consideration.
-The Department: Housing Development is in the process to draft an agenda item for Council to consider the preferred concept site development options for the forementioned erven.
+WARD PRIORI TIES: WARD 2 IDP ial / Deliv erable i Target Perfori nance Rating Departmental Comment Ref No Ward Priority Description of Ward Priority Key Performance Deliverables Unit of Measurement Linkage to Directorate Linkage to Department (National / Provincial / 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 · Housing development on open spaces in Bosbou and Groendal Council has requested the administration to investigate possible housing / business options on erven 412 and 217 and 284, Groendal Not Applicable Planning and Economic Development Integrated Human Settlements Local n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a A consultant was appointed, and various development proposal options have been developed for each of the erven.
+The municipality is currently investigating the contractual status of each of the ervens, and after the development proposal, options will be sent to Council for consideration.
+The Section: Housing Development is in the process of drafting an agenda item for Council to consider the preferred concept site development options for the aforementioned erven.
 If approved, a competitive procurement process will follow.
 TBC Priority 2: Basic Infrastructure Services Insitu upgrading of Langrug The Department: Informal Settlements in collaboration with the Department: Project Management Unit (PMU) will revise the existing plans to re-evaluate the in-situ upgrading of Langrug Not Applicable Planning and Economic Development Integrated Human Settlements Local n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a A progress report is to be provided during the April 2024 public participation process.